redsanket/spark/external/storm/guide/quickstart/index.rst

 ..
 Status: First draft.
 This has been tested and written by the developer team.
 More notes could be added to elucidate certain steps.
 ..
 Reference: http://twiki.corp.yahoo.com/view/Grid/StormQuickStart

-This quick start shows you how to use a simple convenience package (``ystorm_onabox``) to launch a sample Storm topology on an OpenStack instance.
+This quick start shows you how to use the ystorm package to launch a sample Storm topology on an OpenStack instance.
-We'll be launching the topology from your machine instead of using the Yahoo Grid.
+We'll be launching the topology from your VM instead of using the Yahoo Grid.

 Prerequisites